EstebanGC/users-admin/README.md

 # 🌀 Django App

-This is an app in python using the Django framework to model tasks and authentication with tokens.
+This is an app in Python using the Django framework to model tasks and authentication with tokens and MySQL.

 ## 🚀 About Me